michuanhaohao/reid-strong-baseline/README.md

 ## Test
 You can test your model's performance directly by running these commands in `.sh ` files.
 You can also change the configuration to determine which feature of BNNeck and whether the feature is normalized (equivalent to use Cosine distance or Euclidean distance) for testing.

+Please replace the data path of the model.

 1. Test with Euclidean distance using feature before BN without re-ranking,.

 ```bash